 The problem with Safari tabs

 This isn’t enough to cause any performance issues, but it is enough to irritate anyone with even a hint of OCD.
 It can also be difficult to retrace your steps to a previously opened tab when it’s one of 70.
+Besides this, having lots of open tabs can be a bit of a privacy concern, particularly if you’re someone who freely shares their phone with family members, colleagues or friends.

 How to close all Safari tabs

-Now hit the red Close All X Tabs option from this Tabs menu and confirm to shut all those bothersome tabs down in one shot.
+Open Safari and press and hold the tabs button (the two overlapping squares) in the bottom right corner.
+From the menu that appears, hit the red Close All X Tabs option to shut all those bothersome tabs down in one shot.

-How to prevent the Safari Tabs build-up in the first place
+How to prevent the build-up

 It’s possible to set Safari up so that it no longer continues to open endless tabs, meaning you don’t need to worry about initiating such a mass-closure method again.